 Times of examinations

-The examinations are currently taken at the same time of the year as that for the full-time MSc students and are taken in the UK.
-Examinations usually take place in January/February and May/June and, usually, four weeks notice is given of the exam date from the Examinations Office.
+The examinations are currently taken at the same time of the year as that for the full time MSc students and are taken in the UK.
+Examinations usually take place in January or February and May or June and, usually, four weeks notice is given of the exam date from the Examinations Office.
 Students from abroad will be examined in the UK.

-The pass mark for an MSc module is 50%.
+The pass mark for an MSc module is 50 per cent.

-A mark of 60% is noted as a “Merit” and 70% is noted as a “Distinction.
+A mark of 60 per cent is noted as a merit and 70 per cent is noted as a distinction.

-Students who obtain a mark of 40%-49% may be compensated.
+Students who obtain a mark of 40 per cent to 49 per cent may be compensated.
 One module only can be compensated at this level after reassessment ie after a retake has been done.
-Students must also have an overall average of above 55% including the failed module.
+Students must also have an overall average of above 55 per cent including the failed module.

 If a student fails an exam he/she will have the opportunity to resit.
 If this exam is failed on the resit then there won’t be another opportunity to take this exam and the student will not be able to continue with the MSc.
-The maximum pass mark of a retake will be capped at 50%.
+The maximum pass mark of a retake will be capped at 50 per cent.

-Courses currently participating in the Modular Masters Programme:
+Modules currently participating in the modular masters course: